 The lower cave temple is located at a distance of around 200 meters from the second entrance of the Rockfort complex.
 Unlike the upper cave temple, this has many relief images.
 The front facade is supported by four pillars and two pilasters.
 Above the pillars, a lot of small sized gana faces are carved.
 Among them, the monkey faced gana is unique one.
 The hall has two shrines on either side walls.
 The main wall is divided into five niches.

 The life sized relief images of Ganesha, Subramanya, Brahma, Surya and Durga are found in those niches.
-There is one set of people who argue that Ganesha sculptures cannot be found in Pallava temples; however, this little known cave temple of Trichy has a relief of Lord Ganesha.
-He is depicted in the standing posture with four hands.
+Ganesh is depicted in the standing posture with four arms.
 This image and Subramanya's image are slightly damaged.
 All the deities except Durga are surrounded by two flying Vidyadharas at the top and two devotees near the feet.
-The sculpture of Durga is not so beautiful and remains incomplete.
-One devotee is trying to sacrifice his head near the Goddess' feet.
+The sculpture of Durga is not so beautiful and it remains incomplete.
+In this panel, one devotee is trying to sacrifice his head near the Goddess' feet.

 When you get a chance to visit Trichy next time, ensure that you do not miss this ancient heritage site.

 Unlike the upper cave, there is no solid proof about who built this cave temple.
 Although ASI claims that it was built during the reign of the Pallava king Mammallan, there are some scholars who claim that it might have been built by the Pandyan kings.
 The style of pillars and the life sized reliefs probably lead them to believe so.
 Whatever it is, whoever built this, it is true that this is not as good as the other creations by the Pallava kings.

 View Larger Map